Your Presentence Report and How to Improve It

 • military record (if any).

 The defendant should come to the interview prepared to talk about these topics.
+Prepping beforehand with your attorney is a good idea.
 Whenever possible, the defendant should bring documents that provide these facts (for example, a letter from an employer or military discharge papers).
 The defendant also should be prepared to explain why probation or some other lenient sentence is appropriate under the circumstances.

 Improving Your Presentence Report

-The defendant should be as prepared as possible before meeting with the probation officer, because the defendant may not be allowed to bring a lawyer into that interview.
+The defendant should be as prepared as possible before meeting with the probation officer, because the defendant might not be allowed to bring a lawyer into that interview.
 Preparation is also critical because probation officers may rely, when making their recommendations, on information that would not have been permissible in court at trial, such as inadmissible hearsay and illegally obtained evidence.
-The defendant must be careful about what he or she says in the interview, because probation officers can use the defendant's statements in their reports.
+The defendant must be careful about what they say in the interview, because probation officers can use the defendant's statements in their reports.

 Getting a Fair Presentence Report